-The model shows that the real time case scenario for all WTGs.
+The model shows that the worst case scenario for all WTGs.
 The different coloured zones suggests number of worst case of shadow flicker occurrence (in hours) on the receptors in a year.
-A total of 17 receptors have been identified to have expected shadow hours for more than 30hrs/year.
+The shadow flickering results show 31 WTG's to have shadow hours cast on sensitive receptors for more than 30hrs/year.
 The details are shown below in Table 6-5

-8 The Real Truth about Wind Energy, A Literature Review on Wind Turbines in Ontario, June 10, 2011, SIERRA Club Canada.
+9 The Real Truth about Wind Energy, A Literature Review on Wind Turbines in Ontario, June 10, 2011, SIERRA Club Canada.